No Small Thing (song)

-"No Small Thing" is a song by English pop band Tears for Fears from their 2022 album The Tipping Point.
+"No Small Thing" is a song by the English pop band Tears for Fears from their 2022 album The Tipping Point.
 It was released as a single ahead of the album on 3 December 2021.

 Background

 According to Roland Orzabal in an interview with Rolling Stone, Curt Smith and Orzabal began writing the track in early 2020, when Smith and Orzabal got together with two acoustic guitars, at which Orzabal claimed that they were having "a meeting of minds", Smith wrote an acoustic guitar riff that sounded like Johnny Cash or Bob Dylan, according to Orzabal.
 According to Orzabal they were doing the "complete opposite of what we had been trying to do for many years – searching for the elusive, modern hit single."

 Composition and lyrics

 The lyrics of "No Small Thing" talk about looking at the misconceptions and inconsistencies of freedom.
 American Songwriter describes it as being a "constant chug, and thug, at resetting the collective mindset".
 Smith believed it "could have been a song from a seventies or sixties acoustic folk album with how the track starts.
 The fact that we felt confident enough to go from there to the end of the song to where it’s just absolute mayhem speaks to that sense of freedom, and that’s our comfort zone musically."